mne-tools/mne-cpp/doc/gh-pages/pages/learn/headmonitoring.md

 The HpiView is a functionality that can be added to all Sensor Plugins like `FiffSimulator` or `FieldTripBuffer`.
 Following steps will show you the necessary steps to setup the real time Head Monitoring.
 To visualize a subjects head movement, you need to setup a datastream first.
 There are following usecases:

 1. Setup Datastream
-    * Streaming Simulated Data
+    * Streaming Simulated Data:

-    To visualize the head position in prerecordet data, follow the steps described [here](/prerecordeddata.md)
+    To visualize the head position in prerecordet data, follow the steps described [here](/prerecordeddata.md).

-    * Streaming data from a MEG device in real-time
+    * Streaming data from a MEG device in real-time:

     To connect the VectorView MEG-Device to MNE-Scan you should use the [FieldTripBuffer](../development/ftbufferplugin.md).